-Ask yourself these 14 questions before you submit another CV for your job search.
+Ask yourself these 14 questions before you submit another CV (or resume) for your job search.

 It's no secret that there are some CV slip-ups that drive recruiters crazy and are likely to jeopardise your application.

-So, before you eagerly apply for a job that's right up your street, ask yourself the following 14 questions to ensure your CV's in good nick.
+So, before you eagerly apply for a job that's right up your street, ask yourself the following 14 questions to ensure your CV's in good shape.

 1. Have I started my CV with my first and last name, rather than the phrase 'curriculum vitae?'